 Instructions

-• CHICKEN: Slice each chicken breast in half widthwise to create two thinner pieces (four pieces total).
+• Slice each chicken breast in half widthwise to create two thinner pieces (four pieces total).
 If needed, pound the breasts slightly to ensure uniform thickness.

-• CHICKEN: Remove the chicken from the marinade.
-Heat a large non-stick skillet over medium heat and add 2 tbsp oil.
-Once oil is hot, transfer the chicken pieces to the pan; don't overlap.
-Cook the chicken about 4-6 minutes on each side, until golden brown and cooked through.
-The thermometer should register 160 degrees.
-(Residual heat will take the chicken up to the desired 165 degrees.)
+• Remove chicken from the marinade.
+Heat a large nonstick pan over medium heat and add 2 tablespoons oil.
+Once oil is hot, transfer chicken pieces to the pan; donโ€™t overlap.
+Cook chicken about 4โ€“6 minutes on each side, until golden brown and cooked through.
+The thermometer should register 160ยฐF.
+(Residual heat will take the chicken up to 165ยฐF.)
 Remove chicken to a plate and tent with foil to keep it warm.
 Reduce pan heat to low.

 Video